Topp-Roots-Lab/Grapevine-inflorescence-architecture/README.md

 (a) The study was based on mesh.ply files from X-ray imaging.

 (b) Computing persistence barcode needs to install Javaplex http://appliedtopology.github.io/javaplex/

+Note that some functions such as 'edgeL2adj','networkComponents',and 'ply_read' are origially implemented by others.
+You can find these authors' names in each function file if available.